HOW TO SPEND ONE WEEK IN TUSCANY ITINERARY

 While it seems like there is much more to see in Lucca than in Pisa, Lucca is very walkable, and despite the number of attractions, you can see all these places in half a day.
 If you enjoy guided walking tours check out this affordable Lucca walking tour.

-Tip: Those who do not road trips Tuscany – check out this guided tour of Lucca and Pisa in one day from Florence.
+Tip: Those who do not road trip Tuscany – check out this guided tour of Lucca and Pisa in one day from Florence.

 Volterra and San Gimignano – 1 Day

-For a perfect one week Tuscany itinerary you have to visit these two villages.
+For a perfect one week Tuscany itinerary you have to have these two villages: Volterra and San Gimignano.

 Driving to Volterra and then to San Gimignano was one of the best driving experiences – great views, nice streets.
 However, since these are mountain streets, keep in mind that they are narrow and it might not be everyone´s cup of tea.